MarcoAbis/webView-python/README.md

 1. **Ensure Python is Installed**
    - Download and install Python (3.9+ recommended) from [python.org](https://www.python.org).
-   - Add Python to your system's PATH during installation.

 2. **Create a Virtual Environment**
    ```bash